RafaFT/100-days-of-code/r1-log.md

 * Worked on the bcb-indicators api.
 The view function for GET now dynamically creates the firestore query (with support query parameters for both start and end dates, as well as ordering).
 * Fixed and change the behaviour of some functions from util.py.

+### EXTRA: R1D101 - 2019/11/04

+* "Finished" the bcb-indicators api microservice.
+It can handle GET and POST requests, and has an URL for the first and latest indicator.